COVID POSITIVE: White House press secretary reveals infection, details last contact with Biden

 Psaki last saw Biden a day after he coughed into his hand and shook hands with the public while maskless

-White House Press Secretary Jen Psaki said Sunday she has tested positive for COVID-19 despite being vaccinated.
+White House press secretary Jen Psaki said Sunday she has tested positive for COVID-19 despite being vaccinated.

-"On Wednesday, in coordination with senior leadership at the White House and the medical team, I made the decision not to travel on the foreign trip with the President due to a family emergency, which was members of my household testing positive for COVID-19," Psaki said in a statement.
+"On Wednesday, in coordination with senior leadership at the White House and the medical team, I made the decision not to travel on the foreign trip with the president due to a family emergency, which was members of my household testing positive for COVID-19," Psaki said in a statement.

-"Since then, I have quarantined and tested negative (via PCR) for COVID on Wednesday, Thursday, Friday, and Saturday," she added.
+"Since then, I have quarantined and tested negative (via PCR) for COVID on Wednesday, Thursday, Friday and Saturday," she added.
 "However, today, I tested positive for COVID.
-While I have not had close contact in person with the President or senior members of the White House staff since Wednesday — and tested negative for four days after that last contact — I am disclosing today’s positive test out of an abundance of transparency.
+While I have not had close contact in person with the president or senior members of the White House staff since Wednesday — and tested negative for four days after that last contact — I am disclosing today’s positive test out of an abundance of transparency.

 BIDEN COUGHS INTO HAND, PROCEEDS TO SHAKE HANDS WITH PUBLIC WHILE MASKLESS

-"I last saw the President on Tuesday, when we sat outside more than six-feet apart, and wore masks," Psaki added.
-"Thanks to the vaccine, I have only experienced mild symptoms which has enabled me to continue working from home.
-I will plan to return to work in person at the conclusion of the ten day quarantine following a negative rapid test, which is an additional White House requirement, beyond CDC guidance, taken out of an abundance of caution."
+"I last saw the president on Tuesday, when we sat outside more than six feet apart and wore masks," Psaki added.
+"Thanks to the vaccine, I have only experienced mild symptoms, which has enabled me to continue working from home.
+I will plan to return to work in person at the conclusion of the ten-day quarantine following a negative rapid test, which is an additional White House requirement, beyond CDC guidance, taken out of an abundance of caution."

-Last Monday, a day before his last encounter with Psaki, President Biden coughed into his hand following a speech in New Jersey and proceeded to use it to shake hands with members of the public, all while not wearing a mask.
+Last Monday, a day before his last encounter with Psaki, President Biden coughed into his hand following a speech in New Jersey and proceeded to shake hands with members of the public, all while not wearing a mask.

 Psaki's diagnosis also comes less than two weeks after after Homeland Security Secretary Alejandro Mayorkas tested positive for COVID-19 just days following an event with the president.